Interactive Question Answering Systems: Literature Review: Interactive QA Systems: Architecture and Techniques

 Zhang et al. \cite{iqa147} designed instead an equipping tool for existing KB QASs called IMPROVE-QA with a \textit{mixed initiative} IE. It provides the capability of continuously adding new concepts/entities to the equipped QA \textit{knowledge source}, improving its accuracy.
 To achieve this goal, the authors implement a disambiguation step where users are asked to mark wrong and correct answers from a whole posed by the system.
 Moreover, they are also allowed to add further correct missing entities in the \textit{interactive session} according to the \textit{why-not} problem \cite{DBLP:conf/sigmod/ChapmanJ09}.
-The latter corresponds to an \textit{exploratory question} that may be answered both by inferences on the \textit{knowledge source} or by the new added information.
+The latter corresponds to an \textit{exploratory question} that may be answered both by inferences on the \textit{knowledge source} or by the newly added information.

-Finally, Google Assistant and the system implemented by Qu et al. \cite{bqa17} are CoQASs that allow multiple user defined interactions, which make \textit{user-driven} their \textit{initiative}.
-In both cases, the user is free to ask any exploratory question, moving the system to seek manifold information of a topic.
+Finally, Google Assistant and the system implemented by Qu et al. \cite{bqa17} are CoQASs that allow multiple user-defined interactions, which make \textit{user-driven} their \textit{initiative}.
+In both cases, the user is free to ask any exploratory question, moving the system to seek manifold information on a topic.